 UX Café is a weekly pop-up café in the Library, where we exchange bottled drinks and snacks in return for your input on some specific service or resource here at the TTU Libraries.
-UX Café is a popular idea we borrowed from the University of Arizona Libraries, who borrowed it from the University of Houston Libraries and from Penn State University Libraries.
+UX Café is a popular idea we borrowed from colleagues at the University of Arizona Libraries, the University of Houston Libraries and from Penn State University Libraries.

-We value your input every week because without it we are simply guessing at what is working well and what is not!
+We value your input every week—without it, we are simply guessing at what is working well and what is not!

 List of UX Café Reports